Dreams — Review

 Technical Director: David Smith

-When I was in High School and I discovered the assortment of free video-editing tools available online with tutorials.
-I paired those with my phone and webcam and started making movies.
-It was a liberating period because until then I always thought you needed much more expensive gear and programs to do anything like I was teaching myself.
-Join that with the start of Youtube and I was joining other like-minded people online for the first time being able to watch and create in a way that hadn’t been possible before.
-Dreams from Media Molecule reminds me heavily of that period of my life, and all in one package.
-It’s the liberating freedom to create like you never thought possible before, and share those ideas for others to play online — it’s a literal game-changer.
+When I was in high school and discovered a bunch of free video-editing tools (and tutorials) online, I paired those with my phone and a webcam and started making movies.
+It felt liberating; until then I assumed you needed expensive gear and software to do anything close.
+Combine that with the start of YouTube and suddenly I was creating and sharing with like-minded people in a way that hadn’t been possible before.
+Dreams from Media Molecule takes me right back to that feeling—only it’s all in one package.
+It gives you the freedom to create in ways you might not have thought possible and share those ideas for others to play online.
+It’s a literal game-changer.

-There are mass collaborations happening already with different people working as sculptors, animators, voice-over artists, composers and more as they combine their skills with Dreams’ tools to create full-fledged original games.
-It’s hard not to be in awe when you finish an hour-long adventure game and see 20+ different names appear in the credits.
+Mass collaborations are already happening: sculptors, animators, voice actors, composers and more combine their skills with Dreams’ tools to build full-fledged original games.
+It’s hard not to be in awe when you finish an hour-long adventure and see 20+ names in the credits.

 ‘Pig Detective 2’ — captured by the author